mongodb/genny/docs/generated/workloads.md

 ### Description
-This test exercises the behavior of lastpoint type queries on time-series collections.
+This test exercises the behavior of lastpoint-type queries on time-series collections.
 The currently supported lastpoint aggregate pipelines that are tested here include:
   1. a $sort on a meta field (both ascending and descending) and time (descending) and $group with _id on the meta field and only $first accumulators.